bioinfo-pf-curie/RNA-seq/docs/troubleshooting.md

 The pipeline can't take a list of multiple input files - it takes a glob expression.
 If your input files are scattered in different paths then we recommend that you generate a directory with symlinked files.
 If running in paired end mode please make sure that your files are sensibly named so that they can be properly paired.
 See the previous point.

 ## Extra resources and getting help
-If you still have an issue with running the pipeline then feel free to contact us.
+If you still have an issue with running the pipeline then feel free to contact the core facility.
-Have a look at the [pipeline website](https://github.com/nf-core/mypipeline) to find out how.

-If you have problems that are related to Nextflow and not our pipeline then check out the [Nextflow gitter channel](https://gitter.im/nextflow-io/nextflow) or the [google group](https://groups.google.com/forum/#!forum/nextflow).